 There’s a lot of mixed information about the effects of emotions on your body.
 More specifically, it’s difficult to tell if bad moods actually directly result in physical pain.
-We know that good moods can help with pain relief.
-After all, a very good mood helps with the release of endorphins, which helps you shut out pain.
+We know those good moods can help with pain relief.
+After all, a very good mood helps with the release of endorphins, which helps you shut out the pain.
 But does it work the other way round?

-There are studies which show that those with fairly severe depression can have such emotions manifest as physical pain.
+There are studies that show that those with fairly severe depression can have such emotions manifest as physical pain.
 These areas can include the back.
 But it’s difficult to say with certainty that any chemical releases associated with depression trigger acute pain in any area.

 That being said, there is certainly a connection between anxiety and stress and back pain.
 But the nature of this connection is often confused.
 Basically, back pain and mental anxieties feed off of each other.
 Stress, anxiety, and depression make it more likely for someone to remain in one place for long periods of time.
 This makes it more likely that they’ll suffer from back problems.
 Those back problems will then make stress and anxiety worse.
 But stress and anxiety then heighten your body’s response to pain, so you end up feeling your back problems more acutely!

 It’s a vicious circle indeed.
 However, it will help highlight the need to get more exercise and take further steps to reduce stress.
 Exercise in itself is great stress relief.
-But there are several others things you can consider.
+But there are several other things you can consider.

 The “Alternative” Methods

 If you’ve had back pain bothering you for a long time, I would recommend going to a doctor.
 It’s not completely certain that they’ll be able to tell you anything I haven’t said already.
 After all, most back pains do seem to be caused by these sorts of lifestyles and habits.
-In fact, an acknowledgement of this is why so many don’t go to their doctor about it.
-But the fact is that no-one can say for certain exactly what it is that’s causing your discomfort.
+In fact, an acknowledgment of this is why so many don’t go to their doctor about it.
+But the fact is that no one can say for certain exactly what it is that’s causing your discomfort.
 Not without a professional check-up – which, of course, is what your doctor can give you!

 It’s important to go to a doctor as opposed to trying anything “alternative” first.
 Of course, this all depends on your meaning of an alternative method of back pain relief.
 Some people would consider a thorough massage to be alternative pain relief, but a doctor may actually recommend it.
 After all, massages encourage that all-important blood flow I mentioned earlier.
 It also works muscles that are hard to work otherwise.